rabbit-ear/rabbit-ear/readme.md

 ### extensions/

-Chunks of code which are currently included in the library, but this library could be built without it.
-For example the "SVG" library can be removed and Rabbit Ear can successfully compile without it.
+Code which is currently included in the library, but this library could be built without it.
+The "SVG" library can be removed and Rabbit Ear can successfully compile and run without it.

 ### fold/